junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 origin: AO3
 ---

-\# AO3 tags: "suicidal Castiel", "depressed Castiel", "triggering", "hurt/comfort", "torture", "but for a good reason", "pain", "a lot of pain", "good ending maybe", "sad ending maybe", "hopeful ending maybe", "sequal maybe", "post S15E02", "S14E18", "S14E20", "S08E10", "Crowley is alive", "Crowley is a big help", "Rowena is a big help", "Sam is a big help", "Everyone is a big help"
+\# AO3 tags: "suicidal Castiel", "depressed Castiel", "triggering", "angst", "hurt/comfort", "torture", "but for a good reason", "pain", "a lot of pain", "good but sad ending", "hopeful ending maybe", "sequal maybe", "post S15E02", "S14E18", "S14E20", "S08E10", "Crowley is alive", "Crowley is a big help", "Rowena is a big help", "Sam is a big help", "Everyone is a big help", "Dean Winchester is a dick"

 \# Summary: Dean is a dick.
 Cass needs saving.